Tag Archives: tank

 Occupation of Iraq: U.S. ARMY BLOWS-UP BRITISH MADE IRANIAN CHIEFTAIN (Shir?)
 IN IRAQ!

-For the past 23 years, the imperialist Japanese army (Japan is a Constitutional Monarchy) has been training for war on the U.S. Army’s (USA) Yakima Training Center (YTC), in the state of Washington.
+Since the late 1990s, the imperialist Japanese army (Japan is a Constitutional Monarchy) has been training for war on the U.S. Army’s (USA) Yakima Training Center (YTC), in the state of Washington.
 It is officially called Exercise/Operation Rising Thunder.

 Yakima Training Center, Washington, 2017.
 Photo via U.S. Army’s 7th Infantry Division.

-Japan Ground Self Defense Forces (JGSDF) use many different armored vehicles during the war games, including the Cold War era Type 74.
+Japan Ground Self Defense Forces (JGSDF) use many different armored vehicles during the war games, including the Cold War era Type 74 (supposedly to be retired in 2024).

 33rd Infantry Regiment, 10th Division, Type-74 on YTC, September 2015.
 USA photo by Staff Sergeant Steven Schneider.